sarastrasner/city_explorer_api/README.md

 Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 9/14/20 1:32 p.m. - Application deployed to Heroku.
-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.
+9/15/20 5:30 p.m. - Application updated with trails, weather, and location APIs.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->